Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 Decide how each segment gets covered.
 Some accounts deserve in‑person attention.
 Others need scheduled touches or lighter field coverage.
 Different account types require different service levels.

-If you don't review territories regularly, your plan goes stale fast.
-I treat territory design as a living operating model, not an annual event.
+If you don’t review territories regularly, the plan goes stale fast.
+Treat territory design as a living operating model, not an annual event.

 The blueprint in practice